Asheville Urban Trail

 Wall Street, aptly named for the wall that holds up its southern edge, has a charming feel and is home to a number of shops and restaurants including the Laughing Seed Cafe, serving up organic, local, vegetarian cuisine.
 It’s a fantastic stop for lunch or dinner.

 The trail crosses Wall Street, climbing stairs before exiting onto Battery Park Avenue.
 Station 10, The Grove Arcade, is directly across the street.
 The Grove Arcade, an ornate Art Deco building, is home to dozens of shops and restaurants as well as an outdoor market under the covered portico.

 The Grove Arcade is a great place to shop, dine, or grab a cup of coffee while enjoying the architectural history and beauty of the building.
 The Battery Park Book Exchange and Champagne Bar is well worth a stop: browse the seemingly endless shelves of new, used and antique books while enjoying a glass of wine.
-(And, if a rainy day foils your great Asheville-area hiking plans, there’s no better place to cozy up to a great book and wait out the drizzle!)
+(And, if a rainy day foils your great Asheville-area hiking plans, there’s no better place to cozy up with a great book and wait out the drizzle!)

-The trail crosses Haywood Street towards the Civic Center to visit life-sized bronze dancing figures representing Asheville’s rich culture.
+The trail crosses Haywood Street towards the Civic Center to visit life-sized bronze dancing figures representing Asheville’s vibrant culture.
 The trail follows Haywood Street south, reaching the last station marking the Guided Age which honors this area’s history as a vibrant shopping district.